pedrogasg/jetson-setup/README.md

     wstool init src
     ```
 2. Install MAVLink
-    > We use the Kinetic reference for all ROS distros as it's not distro-specific and up to date
+    > We can use the melodic reference for all ROS distros as it's not distro-specific and is up to date `--rosdistro melodic` this example use the master

     ```bash
-    rosinstall_generator --rosdistro melodic mavlink | tee /tmp/mavros.rosinstall
+    rosinstall_generator --upstream-development mavlink | tee /tmp/mavros.rosinstall
     ```
 3. Install MAVROS: get source (upstream - released)
     >  Install latest source